UltraOS/UltraProtocol/README.md

 For all other kernels it's a direct mapping of the first 2GB of physical ram.

 Address pointed to by CR3 is located somewhere within ULTRA_MEMORY_TYPE_LOADER_RECLAIMABLE.
+Whether the memory is mapped using 4K/2M/1G pages is undefined.

 The contents of all other registers are unspecified.